OpenPA.net

 zx workstations

-Separate articles are dedicated to the history of PA-RISC operating systems, prices and release dates as well as the history of PA-RISC information and OpenPA itself.
+Separate articles describe the history of PA-RISC operating systems, the era of PA-RISC processors as well as the age of PA-RISC information and OpenPA itself.

 In the early 1980s, HP worked on both Unix and RISC development and products.
 Before PA-RISC, the original HP 9000 series was released with the FOCUS-based 500 series (9020).
 In parallel, the Motorola 68000 were added as HP Unix workstations.